 Ask questions — and keep asking until you understand

 Your doctor needs to listen carefully to your questions and concerns — and you need to make sure you understand exactly what your doctor tells you about your eye health, your treatment plan, and what you need to do next.
 Take a look at these questions you may want to ask.

-Questions about my condition:
+Questions about your condition:

 - What condition do I have?